 Save Your Scanned Documents as MP3 or Text Files

-TopOCR's Accessible User Interface gives you the option of converting and backing-up your scanned documents as MP3 files.
+TopOCR's Accessible User Interface gives you the option of converting and backing-up your scanned documents as MP3 or plain text files.

 After you've finished scanning a page, press the F2 key to pause reading or simply let the reading finish.

 Then, plug your MP3 player into any USB port on your PC, wait for your PC to mount the file system (a few seconds) and then press the F3 key.